UNSW-Longevity-Research-Group/UNSWLongevityGroup_Website/content/authors/dkabuche/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Academic Staff
+- Research Students
 ---

-Cheng Wan is a Research Associate at the ARC Centre of Excellence in Population Ageing Research, UNSW Business School.
+Doreen Kabuche is a PhD candidate at the School of Risk and Actuarial Studies, UNSW Business School.